redgis/visualStudioCodeEwam/README.md

    - Bundle redesign

 - Bug fixes and ergonomy
-    - [ ] Unable to open Reimplems : reimplems disabled (actually there's more to it, c.f. commenting InitReimplemExecution() isn't enought... )
     - [ ] API performance (i.e. GetMetaInfo : 10s to get metainfo of aWFActor when AdvancedComponents not compiled, due to serializer)
       - use Florian's serializer for simple records
       - maybe cache metainfo in local file
    - [ ] Improve "Find references" feature to provide position in file (use metainfo or maybe ewam-open:// URL ?)
       - [ ] Explore ewam-open:// scheme handling with contentProviders, to lazy-load gold modules from URLs (might be useful in documentation or when accessing an entity we don't know the position yet)
    ... nothing left to do... we're nearly there !
-   - [ ] Add watch on bundleIndex.json ?

 ## 2.0 supported as of eWAM 6.2